AkinCodes/JsonApiWithSwiftUI/README.md

 # JsonApiWithSwiftUI
-A project listing the various world news headlines from a major news API.
+This is a project I have created that lists the various news headlines from a major news API.